Coarse and fine geometry of the Thurston metric

 \begin{proof}[Proof of Theorem \ref{thm:thurston-norm-lipschitz}.]
 By \eqref{eqn:thurston-norm}, the Thurston norm is a supremum of the type considered in Lemma \ref{lem:lipschitz-sections}.
 Therefore, it suffices to show that the set

 of $1$-forms on $\T(S)$ is locally uniformly bounded and locally uniformly Lipschitz.

-To see this, first recall that length functions extend continuously from curves to the space $\ML(S)$ of measured laminations, and from Teichm\"uller space to the complex manifold $\QF(S)$ of quasi-Fuchsian representations in which $\T(S)$ is a totally real submanifold.
-The resulting length function $\ell_\lambda : \QF(S) \to \mathbf{C}$ for a fixed lamination $\lambda \in \ML(S)$ is holomorphic, and the dependence on $\lambda$ is continuous in the locally uniform topology of functions on $\QF(S)$.
-Such a holomorphic extension was mentioned in \cite{thurston:MSM} and formally developed by Bonahon in \cite[Section~11]{bonahon:shearing} (existence, holomorphicity) and \cite[pp.~20--21]{bonahon:variations} (dependence on $\lambda$).
+To see this, first recall that length functions extend continuously from curves to the space $\ML(S)$ of measured laminations (see e.g.~\cite{thurston:hyp2}, \cite[Prop.~4.6]{Bon86}), and also that they extend from real-valued functions on Teichm\"uller space to holomorphic functions on the complex manifold $\QF(S)$ of quasi-Fuchsian representations (see \cite[p.~292]{bonahon:shearing}) in which $\T(S)$ is a totally real submanifold.
+The resulting length function $\ell_\lambda : \QF(S) \to \mathbf{C}$ depends continuously on $\lambda$ in the locally uniform topology of functions on $\QF(S)$ \cite[pp.~20--21]{bonahon:variations}.

 For holomorphic functions, locally uniform convergence implies locally uniform convergence of derivatives of any fixed order, so we find that the derivatives of $\ell_\lambda$ also depend continuously on $\lambda$.